SirFrostingham/DZMods/README.md

 ## - Chat Based Admin Tool set.
 #### Simply Add your steam 64 ID into the file mpmissions/DayZSurvival.chernarusplus/ScriptedMods/Admins.txt" Set a server admin password in the server.cfg, in game login using the password. #login myPassword The Admintoolset feature can be found here: https://pastebin.com/GGrCDg3f
+ - NOTE: This chat based admin tool does not work very well, which is why the Tomato admin tool is included.

 ## - Player score tracking system and Kill Activity tracker with timestamps
 ##### This feature creates two files in the server profile ( if you use -instance command line it would be placed there ) the serevr profile is in Documents folder by deafult (its where your logs are). provides detailed kill log and records players stats such as total deaths and total kills on the server.
 This feature is implemented within the mod.